walkai-org/walkai-cli/README.md

 walkai build path/to/project --image my-api:latest
 ```

-- Uses Paketo's `gcr.io/paketo-buildpacks/builder:base` builder by default.
+- Uses Heroku's `heroku/builder:24` builder under the hood.
-- The Python version requested from the buildpack defaults to `3.11.x`; override with `--python-version`.
-- Override the buildpack builder with `--builder`.
+- Installs OS dependencies declared in `[tool.walkai].os_dependencies` by updating the Heroku `project.toml` descriptor (entries are written with `force = true` so binaries are always available).
 - Provide a different env file with `--env-file` if your `pyproject.toml` specifies one you want to replace.

 If `--image` is omitted, walkai falls back to `walkai/<project-name>:latest`.